Mufumi/Udacity-Operationalizing-Machine-Learning/README.md

 ## Step 1: Authentication

-A crucial component of ML Ops is managing authentication of who has access to services in the environment.
+A crucial component of ML Ops is managing authentication of users that have access to services in the environment.
 To ensure authentication can configured, the user has to ensure the Azure CLI is operational in the host machine.
 The Azure CLI is a cross-platform command-line tool that can be installed locally on Linux computers.
 The CLI on Linux allows the execution of various commands through a terminal using interactive command-line prompts or a script.
 Once the Azure CLI is installed and enabled, the user is expected to check the service principal has been activated.
 For this task, I used the machine provided by the lab and therefore did not go through any authentication process.
 It is crucial however to understand the fundamentals of authentication in ML Pipelines.

 ## Step 2: Set up Auto ML experiment